-The location of a particular key within the key range is translated into the expected position for the corresponding record in the table, and this position is checked first.
+This equation is computing the position of K as a fraction of the distance between the smallest and largest key values.
+This will next be translated into that position which is the same fraction of the way through the array, and this position is checked first.
 As with binary search, the value of the key found eliminates all records either above or below that position.
-The actual value of the key found can then be used to compute a new position within the remaining range of the table.
+The actual value of the key found can then be used to compute a new position within the remaining range of the array.
 The next check is made based on the new computation.
-This proceeds until either the desired record is found, or the table is narrowed until no records are left.
+This proceeds until either the desired record is found, or the array is narrowed until no records are left.

 A variation on dictionary search is known as Quadratic Binary Search (QBS), and we will analyze this in detail because its analysis is easier than that of the general dictionary search.
-QBS will first compute p and t hen examine $\mathbf{L}[\lceil pn \rceil]$ .
-If $K < \mathbf{L}[\lceil pn \rceil]$ then QBS will sequentially probe by steps of size $\sqrt{n}$ , that is, we step through until we reach a value less than or equal to K. Similarly for $K > \mathbf{L}[\lceil pn \rceil]$ we will step forward by $\sqrt{n}$ until we reach a value in $\mathbf{L}$ that is greater than K. We are now within $\sqrt{n}$ positions of K. Assume (for now) that it takes a constant number of comparisons to bracket K within a sublist of size $\sqrt{n}$ .
+QBS will first compute p and then examine L[[pn]].
+If K < L[[pn]] then QBS will sequentially probe to the left by steps of size \sqrt{n} , that is, we step through until we reach a value less than or equal to K. Similarly for $K > \mathbf{L}[\lceil pn \rceil]$ we will step to the right by \sqrt{n} until we reach a value in L that is greater than K. We are now within \sqrt{n} positions of K. Assume (for now) that it takes a constant number of comparisons to bracket K within a sublist of size \sqrt{n} .
 We then take this sublist and repeat the process recursively.
+That is, at the next level we compute an interpolation to start somewhere in the subarray.
+We then step to the left or right (as appropriate) by steps of size $\sqrt{\sqrt{n}}$.